Wednesday, April 15, 2026

 Tuesday, April 7, 2026

-Educator Spotlight: Cassie Wyatt
+Educator Spotlight: Cas Wyatt

-For her community project, Cassie created a wildlife scat identification program for the Stanley Middle School Envirothon Teams.
+For the community project, Cas created a wildlife scat identification program for the Stanley Middle School Envirothon Teams.
 The NC Envirothon is a fun, hands-on, natural science academic competition for teams of middle and high school students and is sponsored by the N.C.
 Association of Soil and Water Conservation Districts and local districts.
 The subjects for the Envirothon competition include Aquatic Ecology, Forestry, Soils and Land Use, Wildlife and Current Environmental Issues.
-Cassie noticed that the students were struggling with scat identification which is part of the competition.
+Cas noticed that the students were struggling with scat identification which is part of the competition.
 “Since they were studying for the Envirothon competition, I knew I had to strengthen their scat knowledge!
 I designed a program that included squishy replicas of wildlife scat that they could see and touch and before I knew it, they successfully placed in the Area Envirothon competition and are heading to the State Envirothon Competition.

 Educator Spotlight: Tammy Weller